 The Line chart is not inferior to the bar or candlestick chart in any way.
-In fact, most technical analysis principles formulated, including Elliott wave, were on the basis of Line Chart.
+In fact, most technical analysis principles formulated, including Elliott wave, were on the basis of the line chart.

 A trader spends most of his time gazing at the charts.
 He trusts the interpretations made out of the charts and risks his money.
 Hence it is essential to select the right type of chart to have a clear picture of the market sentiment.

 If you feel, open and close price are the prominent price action metric, go with the Candlestick chart.

 Else, on the contrary, you deem all the Open, high, Low, Close (OHLC) metrics as a necessity, go for the bar chart.